leloulight/csci71-FinalProject/README.md

 *Note that our evening meeting Monday, November 16 after class will be our sprint planning session for the next two weeks.
 Because setting up everyone's IDEs and PHPUnit testing took so long, we will need to revamp our product backlog for the next two sprint sessions based on what we accomplished in Sprint 1.
 We will also likely update our product backlog for Sprints 4 and 5 (even though we will not actually get to them) and move at least one item out to future sprints.

+## **Feedback from Users after Sprint 2:**
+-- CEO Brian K. added that the one core functionality he doesn't see as "essential" (among those that we included in our first three sprints) is the analytics tools.
+-- CEO Jeremy M. does see this functionality as essential, and it might be a selling point for him because as far as he knows, he does not have an application that includes it.
+However, he added that he "pays other people to do this stuff for him," so we would need to meet with his software developers.
+-- Homekeeper Karen H. said that she doesn't see a need for extensive profile options; her primary interest would be an application that enables her to create categories, create tasks within those categories, and edit and delete those categories.
+In addition, she wants to receive notification via both email and text.
+-- The other stakeholders said their feedback remains as it was after the first sprint, so these are the only new updates.
+The ways this new information impacted our PBIs is that we've moved the analytics tools a little farther down the list, and we've affirmed that text notifications indeed needs to remain in Sprint 3 because all stakeholders consider it essential.
+We also bumped "Set User Profile & Preferences" farther down the list because not all stakeholders consider this a necessary functionality.
+*Note that either "Set user preferences" or "Sort list items" will be moved to Sprint 4 (hence the discrepancy in points allotted to that sprint versus actual points in user stories).
+We are meeting after class on Nov.
+30 for our Sprint planning session and will decide as a team how best to proceed.

 ## **Product Backlog**

 ### **SPRINT 1 :**